nuejs/nue/packages/nuejs.org/docs/page-layout.md

 ### Markdown generated HTML
 Markdown content can reside within sections, blocks, and grid items.
 The generated HTML is restricted to: `h1`, `h2`, `h3`, `h4`, `h5`, `h6`, `p`, `strong`, `em`, `a`, `ul`, `li`, `blockquote`, and `code`.

 The design of these tags should be [context-specific](css-best-practices.html#fff).
-For example, technical content is typically styled differently than marketing content.
+For example, technical content is typically styled different from marketing content.

 ## Built-in tags